 - IT service delivery

 Buying application lifecycle management software suites can be a difficult, nerve-wracking, time-consuming proposition.
 Price evaluation is hard, and you risk spending money and resources on software that is never used.
-But if you come prepared for choosing Application Lifecycle Management software suite an organization can save time and money and keep that software off the shelf.
+But if you come prepared for choosing the Application Lifecycle Management software suite an organization can save time and money and keep that software off the shelf.
 In this article, we go through the list of application lifecycle management tools, compare the pros and cons of the top ALM tools, and discuss how to choose the right ALM tools for your enterprise.

 The Use Cases of Application Lifecycle Management Tools

 One of the most effective strategies for an organization to determine which ALM product or products best suits its needs is to build its own use case.
 To build a use case, an organization should clearly define its pain points or the issues that are causing the most serious bottlenecks in the current process.
 An organization also needs to understand its own demographics (size, history, financial position, employee experiences, etc.).
-Then, the organization can rank the features of ALM solutions in terms of importance to managing its use cases.
-Here is a look at several use case scenarios in which an organization might be looking for a complete ALM suite, and how some of the software suites could be a fit in those situations.
+Then, the organization can rank the features of ALM solutions in terms of importance in managing its use cases.
+Here is a look at several scenarios in which an organization might be looking for a complete ALM suite, and how some of the software suites could be a fit in those situations.
 This is vital for understanding the pricing for the toolsets because prices vary depending on the number of licenses and the tools needed.
 With no information on the requirements, it is impossible to evaluate the prices.

 In comparing ALM tools, it is important to understand the ways these tools affect business processes so that you can choose the one that suits you.
 Large businesses, especially those that formed as a result of a merger or multiple mergers, may have several different and incompatible ways of approaching application lifecycle management tools.
 Newly merged organizations tend to operate in silos, often by legacy companies and even at divisional levels within those legacy organizations.
 Within each of the merged companies, development and operations may follow different processes.
 Distributed geographical locations for different teams can further complicate collaboration.